-With a closer view on all three species it is not very difficult distinguish them clearly.
-Most characteristical are the differences in the pectoral and dorsal fins that everybody is able to relate.
+With a closer look at all three species it is not very difficult to distinguish them clearly.
+Most characteristic are the differences in the pectoral and dorsal fins that everyone is able to assess.

-Available in trade are the both former named species.
-Sturisoma aureum is mostly available as wildcaught, Sturisoma festivum principally offered as offspring.
-Unfortunately the impressive species Sturisoma panamense is not in trade yet.
+Available in trade are the first two named species.
+Sturisomatichthys aureus is mostly available as wild-caught, Sturisomatichthys festivus is principally offered as captive-bred offspring.
+Unfortunately the impressive species Sturisomatichthys panamensis is not in trade yet.

 • Spine nearly straight, in maturity slightly bent at the tip.

-• The ratio of body height to fin size is about 1:2.
+• Ratio of body height to fin size about 1:2.

 • No filamentous extension.